Covering simple orthogonal polygons with $r$-stars: Introduction

 \section{Introduction}

 Art gallery problems in general ask about the minimum number of guards with given power \emph{(for example, static or mobile)} and type of vision \emph{(line of sight, rectangular vision, etc.)} required to control the gallery.
 A \emph{point guard} is a point in the interior of a polygon, and it covers any point in the closed polygon (\emph{the gallery}) to which the guard can be joined by a line segment contained by the closed polygon (\emph{line of sight vision}).
-The art gallery theorem due to \citet{Chvatal75} states that given an $n$-vertex simple polygon, $\lfloor\frac{n}{3}\rfloor$ point guards are sufficient and sometimes necessary to cover the closed polygon.
-In 1980 the sharp bound for the special case of $n$-vertex simple orthogonal polygons was determined to be $\lfloor \frac{n}{4}\rfloor$ by \citet{MR699771}.
+The art gallery theorem due to \citet{chvatal_combinatorial_1975} states that given an $n$-vertex simple polygon, $\lfloor\frac{n}{3}\rfloor$ point guards are sufficient and sometimes necessary to cover the closed polygon.
+In 1980 the sharp bound for the special case of $n$-vertex simple orthogonal polygons was determined to be $\lfloor \frac{n}{4}\rfloor$ by \citet{kahn_traditional_1983}.

-Mobile guards were introduced by \citet{MR644552}.
-A \emph{mobile guard} patrols a line segment inside the gallery and sees every point in the gallery which can be seen from at least one point on its patrol. \citet{ORourke} proved that to cover an $n$-vertex simple polygon, $\lfloor\frac{n}{4}\rfloor$ mobile guards are sufficient and sometimes necessary.
-To cover simple orthogonal polygons, \citet{Ag} proved that the extremal bound on the number of mobile guards is $\lfloor\frac{3n+4}{16}\rfloor$.

-Throughout the paper, we restrict the meaning of orthogonal polygons to axis-parallel orthogonal polygons. \citet{MR844048} and \citet{orourke_alternate_1983} independently proved that there is a stronger combinatorial theorem behind the simple orthogonal art gallery theorem: any $n$-vertex simple orthogonal polygon can be partitioned into at most $\lfloor\frac{n}{4}\rfloor$ simple orthogonal polygons of at most 6 vertices. \citet{GyM2016} proved that \citeauthor{Ag}'s theorem can be stated in a stronger form as well: any $n$-vertex simple orthogonal polygon can be partitioned into at most $\lfloor\frac{3n+4}{16}\rfloor$ simple orthogonal polygons of at most 8 vertices.
+However, as \citet{schuchardt_two_1995} proved, determining the exact number of point guards is \textsc{NP}-hard even in simple orthogonal polygons.
+To have a chance at computing a minimum cardinality set of covering point guards in polynomial time, line of sight vision needs to be restricted.

-Two points in an orthogonal polygon (using axis-parallel sides) have \emph{rectangular vision} or \emph{$r$-vision} of each other, if there is an axis-parallel rectangle which contains both points and the rectangle is contained by the closed polygon.
-A region covered by a point guard inside the gallery is called an $r$-star.
-The mentioned partitioning theorems have an important feature in common: the bound on the number of guards required does not change if vision is restricted to $r$-vision.
-We mention that \citet{KM11} introduced the notion of sliding cameras, which are maximal horizontal or vertical line segments in the gallery equipped with $r$-vision.
+Two points in an orthogonal polygon (using axis-parallel sides) have \emph{rectangular vision} or \emph{$r$-vision} of each other if there is a non-degenerate axis-parallel rectangle that contains both points and the rectangle is contained in the region bounded by the polygon.
+An $r$-star is a region that contains a point from which every point of the region is $r$-visible.
+To keep the terminology concise, from now on, a point guard equipped with $r$-vision is referred to as an \emph{$r$-guard}.